-This BLOG On Tips On What To Do After Mortgage Denial By Underwriter Was UPDATED On June 21, 2017
+This BLOG On Mortgage Denial By Underwriter And How To Take Next Steps Was UPDATED On July 10th, 2019

 There should be no mortgage denial if the borrower was properly qualified for a home loan.
-Mortgage borrowers need to be very cautious with their finances and credit during the mortgage loan approval process and not bounce checks or apply for credit.
+Borrowers need to be very cautious with their finances and credit during the mortgage loan approval process and not bounce checks or apply for credit.

-- Source of down payment should be confirmed prior to issuance of pre-approval letter.
+- Source of a down payment should be confirmed prior to issuance of the pre-approval letter

 Loan officers should do the following prior to issuing a pre-approval letter:

-- Make sure the mortgage loan application, commonly known as the 1003, is accurate and complete.
+- Make sure the mortgage loan application, commonly known as 1003, is accurate and complete

-- Public records such as bankruptcies, foreclosures, short sales, judgments, tax liens will be discovered during mortgage process when lender does third party national public records search.
+- Public records such as bankruptcies, foreclosures, short sales, judgments, tax liens will be discovered during the mortgage process when the lender does a third-party national public records search

-- Thoroughly review credit report and make sure there are no credit disputes.
+- Thoroughly review the credit report and make sure there are no credit disputes

-- Credit disputes during mortgage process is not permitted with the exception of medical collections and non-medical collections with zero balances.
+- Credit disputes during the mortgage process are not permitted with the exception of medical collections and non-medical collections with zero balances

 Finding Reason For Mortgage Denial

 Most banks have higher lending guidelines when it comes to residential mortgages than the actual mortgage lending guidelines of FHA, VA, USDA, Fannie Mae, Freddie Mac.
-The higher lending requirements is called lender overlays.
-It is not against the law for a mortgage lender to require higher credit scores, lower debt to income ratios, and collections/charged off accounts to be paid off even though federal mortgage guidelines does not require it.
+The higher lending requirements are called lender overlays.
+It is not against the law for a mortgage lender to require higher credit scores, lower debt to income ratios, and collections/charged off accounts to be paid off.
+This holds true even though federal mortgage guidelines do not require it.

-- FHA Guidelines only require 580 credit scores for 3.5% down payment home purchases.
+- HUD Guidelines only require 580 credit scores for 3.5% down payment home purchases

-- Most banks will not even process a mortgage application for mortgage loan borrowers who have open collection accounts or any other derogatory credit items.
+- Most banks will not even process a mortgage application on borrowers who have open collection accounts or any other derogatory credit items

-- Banks and most lenders do not have the personnel nor resources to help mortgage loan borrowers with bad credit improve the borrower’s credit score.
+- Banks and most lenders do not have the personnel nor resources to help borrowers with bad credit improve the borrower’s credit score

-- Members of The Gustan Cho Team will help every home buyer who needs help and work with them until they qualify.
+- Members of The Gustan Cho Team at Loan Cabin Inc. will help every home buyer who needs help and works with them until they qualify

 Options After Mortgage Denial